-Presence of a cabin filter in modern vehicles is not surprising any more.
+Presence of a cabin filter in modern vehicles is not surprising anymore.
 Its influence on health is huge, and that is only one of many advantages.
-Though it is relatively new element of vehicle equipment – in the past it was only used in vehicles with A/C system – today it is hard to imagine motorization without cabin filters.
+Though it is a relatively new element of vehicle equipment – in the past it was only used in vehicles with A/C system – today it is hard to imagine motorization without cabin filters.

 What is the role of a cabin filter?

 But cabin filters produced nowadays can do much more.
-They stop not only large fractions of dirt, but pollens, smog, smells and exhaust fumes.
-Absorption of that pollution ensures that passengers of a car can breathe with fresh air.
+They stop not only large fractions of dirt but pollens, smog, smells and exhaust fumes.
+Absorption of that pollution ensures that passengers of a car can breathe fresh air.
 This is important, as in vehicles with no cabin filter, we can observe cumulation of harmful substances.
-This means that air inside a car is even of a worse quality that the air close to roads.
+This means that the air inside a car is even of worse quality that the air close to roads.

 Where to look for a cabin filter?

 Regarding manufacturers, of course only from the best, i.e., PURRO… In the case of a car, depending on make and model, the cabin filter can be located in several places.
 Most often, it can be found in the scuttle panel, just next to the engine compartment partition or close to the glove compartment.
 Access to the filter is not easy in all vehicles.
 Sometimes it is enough just to tilt the glove compartment, in other cases, one must disassemble several parts of a scuttle panel.
 Cabin filters which are located under the engine bonnet are protected with a sealed cover with pins or bolts and nuts, so one will need wrenches or screwdrivers to open the cover.
 If we are not sure, where the cabin filter is located in a car, one can check that in the instruction manual, or service book, or best, delegate this job to a professional mechanic in a professional garage.

 Why a cabin filter is so important?